 Australia has world-class higher education facilities, with both established and institutions to choose from.
 Adelaide has three local public universities, each of which are unique in their own way so doing some research can help you choose which one is right for you.

 The Australian university system is directly tied to secondary school through a year 12 completion certificate and an ATAR.
-Unlike India, most universities and courses do not require students to sit an entrance exam, however there may be exceptions for subjects such as law or medicine.
+Most universities and courses do not require students to sit an entrance exam, however there may be exceptions for subjects such as law or medicine.
 Instead the ATAR system is balanced with demand to determine what score is required of students to study their chosen degree.

 For students that don’t quite meet the required entry score for a course, there are other alternatives.
 Foundation studies or bridging programs are another pathway into university.
 These intensive courses help bring students up to the required level for university.
 Foundation courses or pathway programs as they are commonly known, are a really great way to transition into university as they better prepare students for the self-discipline of university studies.
 In most cases pathway programs also count towards your university degree, so they don’t impact the length of time you have to study to achieve a degree.